 But regardless of possible applications, scientific interest alone provides compelling reasons to tackle these channels.
 While the deletion channel appears almost as natural and simple as the binary erasure and error channels, it has eluded similar understanding for decades, and appears to hide a great deal of complexity.
 The fact that we know so little about something so apparently basic is quite simply disturbing.
 Besides the standard questions of capacity and coding schemes for this and related channels, there appear to be many further easily stated and natural related variations worthy of study.
-Finally, the combinatorial structure of these channels brings together information theory, computer science, and combinatorics in ways that should lead to interesting cross-fertilization of probabilistic techniques and ideas among the fields.
+Finally, the combinatorial structure of these channels brings together information theory and computer science in ways that should lead to interesting cross-fertilization of techniques and ideas between the two fields.